inolen/quakejs-web/articles/creating-hybrid-ui-system-webgl-game.md

 UI work is never easy.
 Layout engines suck, custom styling of elements is overly complex, and targetting different screen resolutions is often completely uncharted territory.

-With that said, I decided to take advantage of the DOM / CSS for our UI layout and styling without a second's hesiation.
+With that said, I decided to take advantage of the DOM / CSS for our UI layout and styling without a moment's hesiation.

 **Pros**